 Getting Geared Up

 First, I had to find myself a fat bike.
-There are few shops in town that rent fat bikes (Avalanche Sports, Alpine Sports, Gold Run Nordic Center, & Breck Bike Guides).
+There are few shops in town that rent fat bikes (Avalanche Sports, Alpine Sports, Gold Run Nordic Center, & Breck Bike Guides, Ridden).
 As the name implies, Breck Bike Guides also offers guiding services in addition to rentals and bike service, so I figured that was a good place to start.
 Part time mechanic and local pro mountain biker Zeke Hersh set me up on the Rocky Mountain Blizzard, a fully rigid model (no front or rear suspension) with 4.8” diameter tires, which, for your reference, is more than double the size of a standard mountain bike tire.